ryankwan7/UnixLs/README.md

 # UnixLs
-C program simulating Unix's ls command
+C program simulating Unix's ls command with support for -i and -l